GA4 Scopes: Understanding Data View Level – Traffic and Event Attribution

 • Session scope: This scope narrows the focus to a single user’s visit, showing all their actions during that time.

-A Specific Section of the User Journey
+Focus on a Specific Session of the User Journey

 It’s like analysing one specific section of the puzzle you’re working on, showing you the progress made during that specific period – the parts of the puzzle being pieced together at that moment – but without focusing on the individual moves (events) or the overall picture (user journey).